The Active site record is applied to residues of enzymes known or

 the same

-entry.
 [BLACK] In particular, the description "charge relay

 system" should not be used except in enzymes with multiple